PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 Extra [[Statblocks#Orc Blitzer|guards]] help during the raid

 ## Unrefined Dreamlily Dust
-magical smelling dust swirls and permeates the air anyone who inhales the dust must make a constitution saving throw or roll on a table for a random effect
+Purple cloud of unrefined Dreamlily permeates the air in parts of the warehouse Anyone who inhales the dust must make a constitution saving throw or roll on a table for a random effect

+DC 16 Con save

 *Bad gas*